falahgs/mcp-3d-style-cartoon-gen-server/README.md

 - **Local Storage**: Saves images and previews in an organized output directory
 - **Professional Configuration**: Robust error handling and logging
 - **Cross-Platform Support**: Intelligent file path handling for Windows, macOS, and Linux
+- **Smart OS Detection**: Automatically finds the best save location for each operating system

 ## 🛠️ Technical Stack